 • Sex is exercise, and regular exercise is a cornerstone of health.

-• And frequent sex improves immune function.
+• Frequent sex improves immune function.
 At Wilkes University in Wilkes-Barre, Pennsylvania, researchers surveyed 111 young adults about their frequency of partner sex, and then tested their saliva for a key component of the immune system, immunoglobulin A (IgA).
 Compared with participants who reported partner sex less than once a week, those who had sex once or twice a week had significantly higher IgA levels.

 Charnetski, C. and F.X.
 Brennan.
 “Sexual Frequency and Salivary Immunoglobulin A (IgA),” Psychological Reports (2004) 94:839.